-After 35 years of providing IT services, I really did not want to share my talents with private companies that only want to maximize their profits without paying their employees.
-I am now working in academia where I put my skills to work for the common good.
+After 38 years of providing IT services, I really did not want to share my talents with private companies that only want to maximize their profits without paying their employees.

 ICT is a great toolbox for all businesses.
 But it is also necessary that these tools be mastered and correctly used with the objective of providing effective support and accompaniment to the missions of the company.

 We speak of urbanization of the information system, a strategic discipline for the organization.

 We talk about the security of the information system, a vital discipline.